Entity to be registered: Government departments

 - the boards of governors of certain teaching hospitals

 - NHS trusts.

-The VAT affairs of Government Departments in Englan, Wales, Scotland, and Northern Ireland are dealt with, in the first instance, by the Customer Relationship Manager (CRM), or Tax Specialist for the individual department.
-Government departments who do not have a CRM or nominated Tax Specialist should contact the Public Bodies Group:
+The VAT affairs of Government Departments in England, Wales, Scotland, and Northern Ireland are dealt with, in the first instance, by the Customer Compliance Manager (CCM), or Tax Specialist for the individual department.
+Government departments who do not have a CCM or nominated Tax Specialist should contact the Public Bodies Group: